dsilberschmidt/ai-trust-initiative/README.md

 ## 📬 Submission

-The proposal will be submitted to [alignment@openai.com](mailto:alignment@openai.com) as part of an effort to contribute constructively to the field of **AI alignment and trust**.
+The proposal will be submitted to Openai as part of an effort to contribute constructively to the field of **AI alignment and trust**.

 ## 🤝 Contact